PaulaHagen/part-sim/README.md

 # part-sim
-Particle Simulation using MPE2 (PettingZoo)
+Particle Simulation using MPE2 (PettingZoo) and RL with Stable Baselines3.